Aussie Bombshell Emily Sears Leaves Little To Be Desired In The Tightest Little Dress

 “Wow.
 What a beautiful curve,” another chimed in.

 This was not the first time that the model showed off her stunning figure in the dress.
 Previously, The Inquisitr shared that Sears struck a pose in her bathroom at the Palms Casino Hotel in Las Vegas.
-She looked dressed to impress in a curve-hugging peach dress that fits her like a glove and hugs every single inch of her fit figure.
-The NSFW ensemble featured a low-cut back that also showcases her toned back.
+She looked dressed to impress in a curve-hugging peach dress that fit her like a glove and hugged every single inch of her fit figure.
+The NSFW ensemble featured a low-cut back that also showcased her toned back.

-She completed the look with some insanely high leopard heels and that particular post earned her over 38,000 likes in addition to nearly 500 comments.
+She completed the look with some insanely high leopard heels.
+That particular post earned her over 38,000 likes in addition to nearly 500 comments.